Tinian, Northern Mariana Islands: Air

 Tinian Airport (TIQ) is small and serviced by Star Marianas Air, which operates daily scheduled flights to Saipan.
 Freedom Air, which previously served the island, filed for bankruptcy in October 2013 and suspended all operations in March 2014.

 Ferry

 The ferry boat service that operated twice daily between Tinian and Saipan ran at a loss estimated to be US$1 million a year and has since ceased.

 Government

 The local government is the Municipality of Tinian and Aguiguan, which also includes the uninhabited island Aguijan.
 The municipality has a land area of 108.1 km2.
-The population of the 2000 census was 3,540 persons, all living on the island of Tinian (Aguijan is uninhabited).
-The municipal seat and main village of the island of Tinian is San Jose, situated on the southwest coast.
+The population of the 2000 census was 3,540.
+The municipal seat and main village of the island of Tinian is San Jose, on the southwest coast.
 Mayor Edwin P. Aldan was inaugurated in January 2019, succeeding Joey San Nicolas.